 GN45.1.
 Monitoring helps track the environmental and social performance of the project, to see whether it is achieving its outcomes and meeting various environmental and social requirements, and whether additional measures need to be implemented.
 It is important to document the monitoring of mitigation measures set out in the ESCP.
 Paragraphs 45 to 50 of ESS1 describe the key elements of monitoring and reporting to the Bank on the monitoring results in accordance with the project’s legal agreement, the ESCP and the ESSs.
-ESS10 provides information on how the monitoring program results can be communicated to stakeholders.
+ESS10 provides information on how the monitoring program results can both engage and be communicated to stakeholders.

 GN45.2.
 The project’s environmental and social management plan (either a stand-alone document or as captured in the ESCP) sets out the monitoring objectives and types of monitoring for the project’s environmental and social impacts and mitigation measures.
 Establishing monitoring systems, resources and personnel, and collecting baseline data early in project preparation, are useful for effective monitoring, reporting and managing environmental and social performance throughout the project.
 Indicators selected for monitoring are based on the project’s baseline data.